rasundsbak/rtd-tutorial/docs/source/003_timetable.rst

 Prerequisites
 ---------------
 1) All participants should have a working and tested account at Educloud on Demand.
-The url is: https://ondemand.educloud.no/
+Follow the instructions here :doc:`01_preparations`

 2) The Carpentry lesson on `Plotting and Programming in Python <https://swcarpentry.github.io/python-novice-gapminder/>`_. may be done as a self study.
 We recommend doing chapters one and six as a minimum.